Hochvogel

 The Hochvogel is a 2,592 m mountain in the Allgäu Alps.
 The national border between Germany and Austria runs over the summit.

 Although only the thirteenth highest summit in the Allgäu Alps, the Hochvogel dominates other parts of Allgäu Alps and the other ranges in the immediate neighbourhood.
-This is due to the fact that the majority of the higher peaks are concentrated in the central and western part of the Allgäu Alps.
+This is because the majority of the higher peaks are concentrated in the central and western part of the Allgäu Alps.
 The Hochvogel stands on its own in the eastern part of the mountain group; the nearest neighbouring summits are 200 to 300 metres lower.

 Experienced climbers can ascend the summit on two marked routes.

 Geology

 The Hochvogel consists of main dolomite.
 The highest and most striking mountains in the Allgäu Alps are all made of this rock.
 Tectonically the Hochvogel and its main dolomite formation belong to the so-called Lech Valley Nappe (Lechtaldecke).

 This rock package was overthrust over younger layers of rock during the course of Alpine mountain folding.
 The main dolomite is brittle in places, but forms striking rock formations in places in conjunction with the forces of erosion.
 The hut diary of the Prinz Luitpold Haus reports a mighty landslide on 27 May 1935 when thousands of cubic metres of rock from the southwest face crashed down into the valley.